Luis Peña (fighter)

-Luis Antonio Peña (born July 5, 1993) is an Italian-born American professional mixed martial artist.
+Luis Antonio Peña (born July 5, 1993) is an American former professional mixed martial artist and boxer.
 A professional competitor since 2014, Peña competed in the Ultimate Fighting Championship (UFC), most notably being a contestant on The Ultimate Fighter: Undefeated season 27.

 Early life

 Luis was born to parents in the Navy stationed in Naples, Italy, but was adopted at a young age by a Latino-American couple.
 He grew up beginning his wrestling career at Little Rock Central High School, becoming a well-known wrestler and claiming the state championship in the process.

 Mixed martial arts career

 Early career

 Peña took his first amateur mixed martial arts fight on August 9, 2014.
 He fought Darian Bradshaw, and won the fight via submission in the second round.
-Peña finished his amateur career with a record of 15-2.
+Peña finished his amateur career with a record of 15–2.
 He made his professional debut in 2016, against Chris Petty.
 He won via knockout.